webpack/webpack.js.org/content/plugins/normal-module-replacement-plugin.md

 new webpack.NormalModuleReplacementPlugin(resourceRegExp, newResource)
 ```

 The `NormalModuleReplacementPlugin` allows you to replace resources that match `resourceRegExp` with `newResource`.
 If `newResource` is relative, it is resolved relative to the previous resource.
-If `newResource` is a function, it is expected to overwrite the **request** attribute of the supplied object.
+If `newResource` is a function, it is expected to overwrite the request attribute of the supplied resource.

 This can be useful for allowing different behaviour between builds.

 ## Basic example

-Replace a specific module when building for development environment.
+Replace a specific module when building for development environment ([read more](/configuration/environment)).

 Say you have a config file `some/path/config.development.module.js` and a special version for production in `some/path/config.production.module.js`